trailblazer/trailblazer.github.io/gems/reform/validation.md

   </p>
 </div>

-## Refactoring Legacy Forms

-Note that you are not limited to one validation backend.
+Note that you are not limited to one validation engine.
 When switching from `ActiveModel::Validation` to `dry-validation`, you should set the first as the default validation engine.

 {% tabs %}
 ~~Rails